TheLeanAcademic/claude-monet/README.md

-# claude-monet
+# Monet
-Monet: The specification language for Claude Code
+The specification language for Claude Code